Disney's Contemporary Resort: Rooms and facilities

-The Contemporary Tower houses most of the resort's key facilities, including resort registration and the guest service concierge.
-The main hall, named the Grand Canyon Concourse, is located in the main tower and houses restaurants and shops.
-383 guest rooms line the outer walls of the Contemporary Tower.
+The main tower houses most of the resort's key facilities, including resort registration and the guest service concierge.
+The main hall, named the Grand Canyon Concourse, is located in main tower and houses restaurants and shops.
+383 guest rooms line the outer walls of the tower.
 The Walt Disney World Monorail System runs through the inside of this building and a monorail station is located here for resort guests.
 Adorning the concourse walls is a multi-story mosaic designed by Mary Blair.
 One three-story wing flanks the south side of the tower and houses an additional 250 rooms.
 A convention center was added to the resort and opened on November 11, 1991, with more than 90000 sqft of convention space.
 In October 2007, the resort received designation as part of the Florida Green Lodging Program.

 In June 2021, Disney Parks Blog announced the rooms had undergone a redesign blending monorail motifs with Incredibles characters.

 Dining

-There are several restaurants in the Contemporary Resort's main building.
-The California Grill is a full-service dining restaurant located at the top (15th floor) of the Contemporary Resort's tower, formerly the Top of the World restaurant.
-A second full-service restaurant, Steakhouse 71, is located on the first floor of the main tower in a space formerly occupied by The Wave ... of American Flavors and, before that, the Fiesta Fun Center arcade.
+There are several restaurants in Contemporary's main building.
+California Grill is a full-service dining restaurant located at the top (15th floor) of Contemporary's tower, formerly Top of the World Lounge.
+A second full-service restaurant, Steakhouse 71, is located on the first floor of the main tower in a space formerly occupied by The Wave...of American Flavors and, before that, the Fiesta Fun Center arcade.
 Its theming and name are both inspired by the resort's opening year, 1971.
-Two restaurants, a character buffet (Chef Mickey's) and a quick-service facility (Contempo Café), are located on the Grand Canyon Concourse in the main tower's atrium, with coffee bars and lounges located throughout the resort complex.
+Two restaurants, a character buffet (Chef Mickey's) and a quick-service facility (Contempo Café), are located on the Grand Canyon Concourse in the tower's atrium, with coffee bars and lounges located throughout the resort complex.

 Bay Lake Tower

-Bay Lake Tower at Disney's Contemporary Resort, part of the Disney Vacation Club, is a 15-story addition that officially opened on August 4, 2009.
+Bay Lake Tower at Disney's Contemporary Resort, part of Disney Vacation Club, is a 15-story addition that officially opened on August 4, 2009.
 It is located on the former location of the demolished North Garden Wing rooms.
 The tower shares design features with the original resort.
 The front desk, concierge, valet, bell services and transportation are shared services provided through the main resort.
 Bay Lake Tower has a concierge desk and an online check-in desk of their own for guests who wish to check into Bay Lake Tower directly.
 Its fifth floor is connected by a skyway from the main tower's fourth floor.

-The units were among the most expensive offered by Disney Vacation Club at initial offering, presumably because of their proximity to the Magic Kingdom.
-Some of the resort's features include full-length windows with views into the Magic Kingdom or onto Bay Lake.
-Some bathrooms on the Magic Kingdom side include movable partitions to permit watching the park's fireworks displays from the bathtub.
+The units were among the most expensive offered by Disney Vacation Club at initial offering, presumably because of their proximity to Magic Kingdom.
+Some of the resort's features include full-length windows with views into Magic Kingdom or onto Bay Lake.
+Some bathrooms on Magic Kingdom side include movable partitions to permit watching the park's fireworks displays from the bathtub.